 2. Search for Instructions Regarding Burial

-When a loved one dies, it is important to make arrangements for their burial or cremation as soon as possible.
+Another matter of importance is to make arrangements for their burial or cremation as soon as possible.
 You will also need to decide whether or not to donate their body to science.

 There are quite a few decisions to be made with respect to this.
 If you are choosing to bury your loved one, you will need to purchase a casket or grave liner and arrange for a funeral home to transport the body.
 You will also need to choose a burial plot at a cemetery.
-You will need to purchase a casket or urn and arrange for transportation of the body to the cemetery.
-You will also need to purchase a grave marker or headstone.
+Lastly, you will also need to purchase a grave marker or headstone.

 If you want to cremate your loved one, you will need to arrange for the cremation with a funeral home or crematory.
 You may also want to purchase an urn to hold the ashes.

-First, you’ll need to register with your state’s organ donor registry.
-You can do this online, in person, or by calling your local DMV.
-Once you’re registered, be sure to tell your family and friends about your decision so they know what to do if something happens to you.
+The first step is to register with the state’s organ donor registry.
+This can be done online, in person, or by calling your local DMV.
+Once registered, be sure to tell family and friends about the decision so they know what to do in the event of death.

-Next, you’ll need to make arrangements with a hospital or transplant center.
-You’ll need to provide them with your contact information and let them know what organs or tissue you’re willing to donate.
+Next, arrangements will need to be made with a hospital or transplant center.
+Provide them with the necessary contact information and let them know what organs or tissue are being donated.
 It’s important to note that not all hospitals are equipped to handle organ donations, so be sure to check with your chosen facility ahead of time.

-Finally, be sure to keep your registration and hospital information up-to-date in case anything changes.
-And above all else, don’t forget to tell your loved ones about your decision – it may be the most important thing you ever do.
+Finally, be sure to keep the registration and hospital information up-to-date in case anything changes.
+And above all else, don’t forget to tell your loved ones about the decision to donate.

 4. Arrange the Funeral Service